project-akri/akri-on-krustlet/demo-krustlet.md

     AGENT_NODE_NAME=krustlet \
     ./target/release/dh-grpc-proxy
 ```
-> Note that we are using the proxy to simulate a Debug Echo Discovery Handler but it is a universal program and support any future DHs.
+> Note that we are using the proxy to simulate a Debug Echo Discovery Handler, but it is a universal program and support any future DHs.

 ## Apply Debug Echo Discovery Configuration

-Now everything that should be running locally is already active, the rest of this demo will be focused on kubernetes components.
+Now everything that should be running locally is already active, the rest of this demo will be focused on Kubernetes components.
 Now we need to inform the Agent it should start looking for these devices by applying the Discovery Configuration.
 As soon as it’s applied the Agent will look for registered Discovery Handlers for this specific protocol (In our case, Debug Echo) and start the discovery process.

 ```